-Death toll rises to 33 in Bhiwandi building collapse
+Death toll rises to 39 in Bhiwandi building collapse

-Mumbai, Sep 23: Thirty three persons, including seven children, died and 20 others, including a four-year-old boy, were rescued after a three-storeyed building collapsed in Maharashtra's Bhiwandi town on Monday, police said.
+Mumbai, Sep 23: Thirty nine persons, including seven children, died and 20 others, including a four-year-old boy, were rescued after a three-storeyed building collapsed in Maharashtra's Bhiwandi town on Monday, police said.

 The 43-year-old Jhilani building caved in at 3.40 am, police said, adding a two-year-old boy is among the dead.